The Shipping Law Review: Malta

 By virtue of Act XXXI of 2019, entitled Various Laws (Better Administration of Justice) (Amendment) Act, the procedure for the arrest of vessels in Malta has been amended; the amendments came into force on 18 December 2019.
 The execution of the warrant is effected for all effects of law the moment a notice of the warrant has been duly served on the executive officer of the Authority for Transport in Malta.
 In accordance with these amendments, the party issuing the warrant should appoint a natural or legal person who should be responsible for serving an official copy of the warrant to the master of the vessel or other person in charge of the vessel and seize the appropriate documentation and certification from on board the vessel, which must be handed to the registrar, civil courts and tribunals by the person indicated by the applicant within one working day.
 The applicant is required to indicate the particulars of the nominated person, so appointed, in the prescribed form.
 It is essential that the nominated person must have agreed to effect this service.
 The same procedure as described above is applicable mutatis mutandis in the event of a counterclaim to lift the warrant of arrest.
 The application forms for precautionary and executive warrants of arrest have also been amended.

-Once a vessel is arrested, the arrestor must commence an action on the merits, or arbitration proceedings in respect of the claim stated in the warrant, within 20 days of the date of issue of the warrant of arrest.
+Once a vessel has been arrested, the arrestor must commence an action on the merits, or arbitration proceedings in respect of the claim stated in the warrant, within 20 days of the date of issue of the warrant of arrest.
 In default, the effects of the warrant cease and the arresting party may be liable for damages.
 A warrant of arrest may be lifted by means of a counter-warrant of arrest issued by the court on the grounds of repayment of the claim or the setting up of a security by means of a guarantee, among other things.
 Cash deposits, Maltese bank guarantees or, by agreement between the parties, a guarantee put up by a P&I club can be placed for the release of the arrest.
 A penalty of not less than €11,600 is applicable if it is found that the warrant was obtained upon a demand maliciously made.

 Moreover, the owner whose vessel was arrested may apply to the court requesting that the arresting party give, with good cause and within a time fixed by the court, a counter-security sufficient for the payment of the penalty that may be imposed, and of damages and interest, and, if in default, to rescind the warrant.